danibram/trustly-client/README.md

 - **'deposit'** : Create a deposit request.
 - **'refund'** : Create a refund request.
-- **'selectAccount'** : Create a refund request.
+- **'selectAccount'** : Create a selectAccount request.
-- **'charge'** : Create a refund request.
+- **'charge'** : Create a charge request.
-- **'withdraw'** : Create a refund request.
+- **'withdraw'** : Create a withdraw request.
-- **'approveWithdrawal'** : Create a refund request.
+- **'approveWithdrawal'** : Create a approveWithdrawal request.
-- **'denyWithdrawal'** : Create a refund request.
+- **'denyWithdrawal'** : Create a denyWithdrawal request.
 - **'createNotificationResponse'** : Helper that:
     - Verify the signature and the data from trustly
-    - Compose the data you need to send to trustly to answer the notifications, it will be returned as an output fro this method
+    - Compose the data you need to send to trustly to answer the notifications, it will be returned as an output from this method.
+The output should be like:

+    ```
+    {
+        "result": {
+            "signature": "R9+hjuMqbsH0Ku ...
+S16VbzRsw==",
+            "uuid": "258a2184-2842-b485-25ca-293525152425",
+            "method": "credit",
+            "data": {
+                "status": "..."
+            }
+        },
+        "version":"1.1"
+    }
+    ```
+In the oficial docs you have all you need to manage the data [trustly official doc](https://trustly.com/en/developer/api#/notifications)

 All trustly methods (deposit, refund, selectAccount, charge, withdraw, approveWithdrawal, denyWithdrawal) uses the parameters described in trusty documentation. [here (trustly docs)](https://trustly.com/en/developer/api#/introduction).
 If is something missing please make a pull request or write an issue.